overr8d/smplsrnc-python-text-search-web-service/README.md

         return render_template('result.html', results=results)
 ```

 * `search_handler()` parses a `q` parameter from a request object, search it through index schema and returns the result in the rendered template.
-One thing to note here, QueryParser accepts multiple parameters, allowing the developer to implement the same function for both singular and multiple keyword/s cases. `group=qparser.OrGroup` is specified to allow the parameters to be connected by OR.
+One thing to note here, QueryParser accepts multiple parameters, allowing the developer to implement the same function for both single and multiple keyword/s cases. `group=qparser.OrGroup` is specified to allow the parameters to be connected by OR.
 * In this section, performance issues pop up in minds under heavy search requests and many file uploads, but per the emprical tests conducted, `Whoosh` library performed very well, thus the idea of implementing another solution was utterly discarded.

 ## How to launch the app